A $p$-adic Simpson correspondence for smooth proper rigid varieties: Introduction

 Our method is quite different from that of \cite{Faltings_SimpsonI} even for curves, and we can avoid any use of semi-stable models and log-structures.
 Instead, we work with Scholze's perfectoid foundations of $p$-adic Hodge theory.
 As a consequence, our result is stronger than that of Faltings even in the case of curves, namely we need weaker choices, as we will explain below.

-Assume now additionally that $X$ is connected and fix a base-point $x\in X(K)$.
-Then as the name ``generalised representations'' suggests, descent from the universal pro-finite-\'etale cover induces a natural fully faithful functor
+Assume now additionally that $X$ is connected.
+As the name ``generalised representations'' suggests, any choice of base-point $x\in X(K)$ induces, via descent from the universal pro-finite-\'etale cover, a natural fully faithful functor

 from continuous representations of the \'etale fundamental group $\pi_1(X,x)$ on finite dimensional $K$-vector spaces (see \cite[Thm.~5.2]{heuer-v_lb_rigid}).
 We thus obtain a fully faithful exact tensor functor